Hamizkhan08/careertrack/README.md

 2. Open `index.html` in your browser to start using the dashboard.

 3. Host it online using GitHub Pages or Netlify for public access.

 ---

-## 📈 Roadmap (Ideas to Improve)

-* Add local storage to save user inputs
-* Use JS frameworks like React/Vue for scalability
-* Integrate authentication and user-specific data
-* Add resume/CV builder module

----